Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 2-door cabriolet body style within the same 'Sports car' segment, the only major difference here really is their wheel drive configuration (rear for the Jaguar and front in the case of the Alfa Romeo).
 The first one has a Jaguar-engineered powertrain under the hood, a 8-cylinder, 32-valves 370hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 240hp engine designed by Alfa Romeo.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, taking kerb weight as an important factor into account, the British car offers a considerable difference of 20% more metal.

 Performance & Fuel economyJaguar is a bit more agile, reaching 100km/h in 0.7 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 8km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 13 liters of fuel per 100 kilometers (22 mpg), in combined cycle.